Part I: Origin

 Cocky little bastard had driven him up the wall.

-The kid saw everything with those blue eyes of his, and seemed to know things he had no business knowing, and yet he couldn’t remember his own name or where he came from or what he’d been doing right before he was hurt.
+The kid saw everything and Josh couldn’t get those blue eyes out of his mind.
+That boy and seemed to know things he had no business knowing, and yet he couldn’t remember his own name or where he came from or what he’d been doing right before he was hurt.

 It was in the middle of these musings that Josh felt the cell phone in his pocket start playing its ringtone.
 A quick glance at the phone revealed that Conner Castro, his long-time friend, was calling.